hansgaensbauer/Well-Monitor/README.md

 # Well-Monitor
 Well monitoring equipment for Engineers Without Borders

 This hardware is for projects that require more monitoring than is possible with manual measurements taken by community members.
-The well monitor is easily programmed to automatically log sensor values, and can be deployed into remote locations that are inconvenient to access regularly.
+The well monitor can be deployed into remote locations that are inconvenient to access regularly.

 ## Well Depth with Battery \[WIP\]
 This device is intended for locations where mains power is not available.
 It uses a single 9V battery which will last for 10 years.
 It uses the same strain-guage based sensing technique and is the lowest cost solution available.